-The Plant a Seed Program grants are $100.00 each.
+The Gary Judd Plant-A-Seed Program grants are $100.00 each.
 These grants are for the purpose of introducing bonsai to elementary school, high school, and college or university level horticulture students.
-Any GSBF member Club may nominate a candidate for the $100.00 Plant a Seed grant.
+Any GSBF member Club may nominate a candidate for the $100.00 Gary Judd Plant-A-Seed Program grant.
 The Grants and Scholarship Committee would need a letter from either the Club President, or a responsible spokesperson from GSBF introducing the candidate, and describing the candidate’s intended use of the grant.
 The recipient must use this grant money for bonsai expenses such as books, tools, plants or lessons.

 The Horticulture Scholarship Program is for a total of $400.00.
 The purpose of this scholarship is to encourage any serious bonsai artist/enthusiast to obtain an Ornamental Horticulture certificate or degree from an accredited school.
 The applicant must be a current member of a GSBF member Club and must be accepted by the school of their choice.
 The applicant must have a letter of recommendation from either their GSBF member Club President, or a responsible spokesperson from GSBF.
 The candidate will have a four year period in which to complete the horticulture program.